 The B330 could be used as private sleeping quarters for the astronauts.
 The Axiom module could be used for daily activities, a viewing lounge, and a dining area.
 The 100-foot-long cargo hold would be used to secure cargo brought to orbit by heavy lift rockets such as Space X’s Falcon Heavy or Blue Origin’s New Glenn.
 The Canadarm2 translational robotic arm would be tasked with capturing and securing cargo on board.

 The Alumaïd would be capable of dropping its Orion Spacecraft and and cargo equipped with retrorockets and inflatable bags.
 Of course the layout of the spacecraft will continue to evolve based on the feedback of experts.
 Should we create a revolving structure (artificial gravity) or can humans be kept in deep sleep for months at a time?

 I believe that a spacecraft like the Alumaïd could serve as a proof of concept to test multiple technologies assembled together and demonstrate what can be accomplished with the current state of the art.
 It would also become a way to ‘kickstart’ the space tourism industry and develop space travel in our solar system.

-I would like to thank Martin Rico for creating the images of the Alumaïd concept.
+The Alumaïd concept was imagined in April 2017 by Charles Bombardier and designed by Martin Rico.
 Martin lives near Buenos Aires, Argentina.
 He studied Design at the University of Buenos Aires and now works as a Freelance Industrial Designer.
 Martin also designed the Oxyde asteroid mining spacecraft and the Seataci biomimetic Yacht concept.